abursten/Robotics/index.md

 <img src="Hardware archetecture .jpg">

 ### Code for Arduino
+Here is the code that we used to program the Arduino <a href="Arduino Code">
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for